Management plan compartment 17

 HLS objectives

-All current areas of heathland but predominanty either side of Bowdown Woods approach road and around car park area.
-Clear fell areas of secondary silver birch and follow up with stump treatment.
+All current areas of heathland but predominanty either side of Bowdown Woods approach road, the two areas of neutral grassland, and around the car park area.
+Remove sycamores, clear fell areas of silver birch and treat stumps.
 Leave larger, single specimens of oak and birch.
-Spray bracken and consider small scrapes.

 Coppice gorse in a rotation to diversify the structure, and allow to re-grow where it does not compete with heather.

-Part of this area is included in the BBOWT West Berkshire Living Landscape project area for heathland restoration works 2011 - 2013.
+Part of this area was included in the BBOWT West Berkshire Living Landscape project area for heathland restoration works 2011 - 2013.

-17B.2) Maintain current extent and diversity of mature oak woodland, wet alder and willow gullies and associated ground flora by minimal intervention.
+17B.2) Maintain current extent and diversity of mature oak woodland, wet alder and willow gullies and associated ground flora.
 All woodland.
-Minimal works to keep small open pools free from cover, especially willows around flush with bog pimpernel.
-Cut and treat southerly willows only.
-Leave some to re-grow.
+Keep open pools and mires free of cover, especially willows around flush with bog pimpernel.
+Sufficient clearance so that the ground flora is not shaded out.
+Cut and treat southerly willows, leaving some to re-grow.

-Leave alder and ash on stream edges to succeed without intervention.
+Substantially open the southern branch of the gully system.
+Leave some alder and ash on stream edges to succeed without intervention.

 Retain pine plantation.